dem-esgal/Kaggle_Amazon_2017/README.md

 1. KL Divergence
 2. Reading: *Distilling the knowledge in a neural network (by Hinton, Jeff Dean)*
 3. Explore using GPU instance
+4. TIFF format and details (open the file and play around)

 ### Individual work